thomasdarimont/gofurl/README.md

 ### License

-The project gofurl is licensed under New BSD License.
+The project gofurl is licensed under the New BSD License.
 See LICENSE.BSD for details.